 Microsoft also offers additional contractual commitments to its volume licensing customers:

 - A Data Processing Agreement that details our compliance with the E.U.
-Data Protection Directive and related security requirements for Azure core features within ISO/IEC 27001:2005 scope.
+Data Protection Directive and related security requirements.

 - E.U.
-Model Contractual Clauses that provide additional contractual guarantees around transfers of personal data for Azure core features within ISO/IEC 27001:2005 scope.
+Model Contractual Clauses that provide additional contractual guarantees around transfers of personal data.

 Please contact your Microsoft account manager or Microsoft Volume Licensing for details.

 - Customer Data is all the data, including all text, sound, software or image files that you provide, or are provided on your behalf, to us through your use of the Services.
 For example, Customer Data includes data that you upload for storage or processing in the Services and applications that you or your end users upload for hosting in the Services.
 It does not include configuration or technical settings and information.

 - Administrator Data is the information about administrators (including account contact and subscription administrators) provided during sign-up, purchase, or administration of the Services, such as name, address, phone number, and e-mail address.